-1. Test the oxygen dynamics recently incorporated into an existing biogeochemical model (LOBSTER; Lévy et al. 2012; Resplandy et al. 2012).

-2. Carry out high-resolution (1/54°) coupled physical-biological simulations in an idealized North Atlantic domain.

-3. Compare simulated and observed hotspots in net community production.

-4. Revise the biogeochemical model as systematic discrepancies warrant.

-5. Simulate sampling of environmental conditions in hotspots of net community production from the model solutions with a suite of remote sensing instruments (altimetry, ocean color, SST) using the space/time parameters specific to each platform.

-6. Evaluate the accuracy with which hotspots in net community production can be reconstructed using these satellite data sets.

-7. Carry out Observing System Simulation Experiments (OSSEs) to provide guidance for in situ process studies such as EXPORTS.
+- 1. Incorporate Test the oxygen dynamics recently incorporated into an existing biogeochemical model (LOBSTER; Lévy et al. 2012; Resplandy et al. 2012). - 2.
+Carry out high-resolution (1/54°) coupled physical-biological simulations in an idealized North Atlantic domain. - 3.
+Compare simulated and observed hotspots in net community production. - 4.
+Revise the biogeochemical model as systematic discrepancies warrant. - 5.
+Simulate sampling of environmental conditions in hotspots of net community production from the model solutions with a suite of remote sensing instruments (SWOTaltimetry, ocean color, SST) using the space/time parameters specific to each platform. - 6.
+Evaluate the accuracy with which hotspots in net community production can be reconstructed using these satellite data sets. - 7.
+Carry out observing system simulation experiments Observing System Simulation Experiments (OSSEs) to provide guidance for in situ process studies to test these ideas once the SWOT altimeter is operational such as EXPORTS.

 The proposed research thus incorporates multiple satellite missions together with in situ data and numerical models to improve our understanding of physical-biological interactions at the mesoscale and submesoscale.
-Our specific emphasis on processes regulating new production and export flux and associated sampling issues are directly relevant to theme 2.2 of solicitation NNH15ZDA001N-OBB, Global Data Sets and Modeling In Support of Planned Northeast Pacific and North Atlantic Export Flux Studies.
+As such. it resonates with theme 2.2 of solicitation NNH11ZDA001N, Mesoscale and Submesoscale processes: "Both modeling and observational studies will be needed to develop ideas and methodologies to maximize the science return of SWOT observations."
+Although our focus is not solely on physical oceanography and circulation per se, satellite altimetry provides the foundation for this activity.
+As such, we submit that the SWOT science team is an ideal environment for this interdisciplinary research.Our specific emphasis on processes regulating new production and export flux and associated sampling issues are directly relevant to theme 2.2 of solicitation NNH15ZDA001N-OBB, Global Data Sets and Modeling In Support of Planned Northeast Pacific and North Atlantic Export Flux Studies.